Premiership of Imran Khan: COVID-19 pandemic

 In early 2021, Pakistan's apparel exports to the US experienced significant growth in value and volume, surpassing India and performing better than usual compared to Bangladesh.
 To address a critical shortage of cotton, a key raw material for textiles and apparel, the government of Pakistan allowed duty-free imports of cotton yarn, supporting the sector's performance.
 However, despite this growth, Pakistan faced significant challenges, particularly in cotton production, with the country falling short by around half of its cotton requirement, estimated at seven million bales.
 The government's decision to allow duty-free imports of cotton yarn was a response to this shortfall.
 Fitch Ratings forecasted a fall in Pakistan's public debt-to-GDP ratio, primarily reflecting the rupee's appreciation against the US dollar and high nominal GDP growth in 2021.
 However, despite the expected decline in the debt ratio, Fitch also pointed out several challenges for the country.
 Public finances remained a key weakness, with the general government fiscal deficit projected at 7.5% of GDP in FY21, higher than the "B" median of 6.2%.
 Additionally, Pakistan's government interest burden as a share of revenue was estimated at 38.7% in FY21, far above the "B" median of 12.5%.
 This policy of tax concessions was codified at least in the short term when Khan's government unveiled its budget for 2021–22, which had reduced customs duty on imports of inputs (raw materials) for final manufactured goods.
 The government's decision to reduce or exempt customs duties and other taxes on inputs for final manufactured goods was part of a broader set of relief measures aimed at supporting industrial growth.
 These included reductions in customs duties on 584 tariff lines related to the textile sector and exemptions for raw materials across other industries, such as pharmaceuticals and engineering.
 However, the revenue impact of these reliefs was considerable, with an estimated Rs119 billion in foregone revenue, including Rs42 billion specifically from customs duties.
 This placed additional pressure on the government's fiscal position, which had already set an ambitious target for the Federal Board of Revenue (FBR) in FY22.
 To compensate for the revenue loss, the government proposed other tax measures, such as a 17% sales tax on several imported food items and luxury goods, which were expected to generate Rs35 billion.
 In July 2021, The Economist ranked Pakistan third on its normalcy index for handling the pandemic, with a score of 84.4.
 Khan congratulated the National Command and Operation Center (NCOC), as well as the State Bank of Pakistan and the Ehsaas Programme, for their role in Pakistan's response to the pandemic.
-However, it is important to note that after this ranking, Pakistan saw a rise in daily COVID-19 cases, with the positivity rate exceeding 3% after remaining below 2% earlier in the year.
+After this ranking, Pakistan saw a rise in daily COVID-19 cases, with the positivity rate exceeding 3% after remaining below 2% earlier in the year.